When

 acknowledge that these are not objects we are hunting... but fellow

 beings.
-This hunter survives as an individual but is tied to all that
+This hunter survives as an individual, but he is tied to all that

 is and he knows it.
 He has direct relationship.